Affiliate links on Android Authority may earn us a commission. Learn more.

 What is Android Auto and how does it work?

-Android doesn’t just power your phones, tablets, and TVs, but also your car.
+Android doesn’t just power your phones, tablets, and TVs.
+It can also power the dashboard of your car.
 You can connect your phone to your car’s display via Android Auto to access navigation tools, make hands-free calls and texts, listen to music, and more while on the road.
 Here’s everything you need to know about Android Auto.

 THE SHORT ANSWER